Try to pick subset of scenario start positions that are uniformly distributed

 I'm not sure if this would need to be controlled by a server setting; the ability for players to select nations might give sufficient control over it.

-#1 Updated by Marko Lindqvist about 1 year ago
+#1 Updated by Marko Lindqvist almost 2 years ago

 Does current code actually prefer using nations from the same continent even in case of scenarios, because they belong to the same nation group?
 When solving this, there's likely to be some clash between the code that prioritizes nations of the same group and the code that tries to distribute starting positions uniformly.